 Afterword by Nancy Salguero McKay, Executive Director, Highline Heritage Museum

-Seeing Being Seen offers a glimpse into the challenging and rewarding choices of a career in publishing, and in the arts.
-This text-based memoir by a woman who, as she notes in the introduction, "began reading picture books and ended up publishing them," is punctuated by iconic photographs—gifted to the author from projects, obtained through trade, or purchased in support of non-profit arts organisations—by some of American photography’s master practitioners.
+Seeing Being Seen is a text-based memoir by a woman who, as she notes in the introduction, "began reading picture books, and ended up publishing them."
+Anecdotes of her professional journey are punctuated by iconic photographs—gifted to the author from projects, obtained through trade, or purchased in support of non-profit arts organisations—by some of American photography’s master practitioners.

 Michelle Dunn Marsh (b.
 1973, Seattle) is the co-founder of Minor Matters Books.
 Since 1994 she has professionally engaged with the artform of photography through the creation of over one hundred publications, curation and placement of exhibitions, and development of numerous public programs.
 She has held leadership positions with Aperture Foundation (New York), Chronicle Books (San Francisco), and Photographic Center Northwest (Seattle), and consulted with the estate of legendary music photographer Jim Marshall, among other professional roles.
 She was a tenured professor in graphic design, and has lectured internationally on photography and visual book publishing.
 She holds a master’s degree in publishing from Pace University, and a bachelor’s degree from Bard College.